-Mercedes is located in the state of Sonora, northwest Mexico, within the Cucurpe municipality (30 19'47" N latitude and 110 29'02" W longitude).
-The Mine is located 250 km northeast of Hermosillo, Sonora's capital city, and 300 km south of Tucson, Arizona, United States.
+The Mercedes mine ("Mercedes") is located in the state of Sonora, northwest Mexico, within the Cucurpe municipality (30 19'47" N latitude and 110 29'02" W longitude).
+The mine is located 250 km northeast of Hermosillo, Sonora's capital city, and 300 km south of Tucson, Arizona, United States.
 Mercedes consists of 69,284 hectares of concessions and the mine has been in continuous operation since 2011, with the exception of a COVID-19 related mandatory closure.

-Mercedes is a fully mechanized, ramp-access underground mine with five underground mining areas: Marianas, San Martin, Lupita, Diluvio, and Rey de Oro.
-Ore is hauled to the surface and stockpiled on the surface near individual portals.
+Mercedes is a fully mechanized, ramp-access underground mine with five active underground mining areas: Marianas, San Martin, Lupita, Diluvio, Rey de Oro main and Rey de Oro Alta ore bodies.
+Ore is hauled to and stockpiled on the surface near individual portals.
 Ore from the five mining areas is subsequently hauled to a common stockpile area near the jaw crusher.

-The ore processing at Mercedes consists of conventional milling and processing to recover gold and silver.
+The ore processing at the Mercedes mine consists of conventional milling and processing to recover gold and silver.
 Ore is crushed in three stages and fed to a mill.
 Milled ore undergoes agitated leaching, counter-current decantation, Merrill-Crowe precipitation, and smelting.
 A gravity concentration circuit is also present but is generally not used.
-Recoveries during the six-months period averaged 94% for gold and 38% for silver.
+Recoveries during the ninemonths period averaged 95% for gold and 42% for silver.
 Tailings undergo cyanide detoxification before deposition or being used as backfill in the mine.